Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-In UltraPlot, you can use the :func:`~ultraplot.config.rc` object to change both native matplotlib settings (found in :func:`~ultraplot.config.rc_matplotlib`) and added UltraPlot settings (found in `~ultraplot.config.rc_UltraPlot`).
+In UltraPlot, you can use the :func::func:`~ultraplot.config.rc` object to change both native matplotlib settings (found in :func::func:`~ultraplot.config.rc_matplotlib`) and added UltraPlot settings (found in `~ultraplot.config.rc_UltraPlot`).
 Assigned settings are always validated, and "meta" settings like ``meta.edgecolor``, ``meta.linewidth``, and ``font.smallsize`` can be used to update many settings all at once.
 Settings can